tchoi8/talks/Codecademy/readme.md

 ### Next steps

+Back to socially engaged art pratice and spatial art practice.

 #### Resource and community

-- Where to learn these stuff?
+- Where and how to learn these stuff?
 - [SFPC Repository](https://github.com/SFPC/fall15)
 - Dan Shiffman's [Programming A to Z](https://github.com/shiffman/A2Z-F15) class and tutorial
 - Lauren McCarthy's [Conversation and Computation](https://github.com/lmccart/itp-convo-comp) at ITP